Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: MATERIAL DATA

-\section{Material data}
+\section{MATERIAL DATA}

-The wavelength-dependent complex refractive indices used in the simulations are shown in \textbf{Fig.~\ref{fig:img1_supp}}.
-The real and imaginary components were obtained from experimentally validated datasets for Ge$_2$Sb$_2$Te$_5$ (GST)~\cite{rs1}.
-Additional properties of the materials GST, Si, and Al$_2$O$_3$, including density, thermal conductivity, and specific heat capacity, are summarized in Table~\ref{tab:properties}.
+The wavelength-dependent complex refractive indices used in the simulations are shown in \textbf{Fig.~\ref{fig:imgs1}}.
+The real and imaginary components were obtained from experimentally validated datasets for Ge$_2$Sb$_2$Te$_5$ (GST) \cite{rs1}.
+Additional properties of the materials (GST, Si, and Al$_2$O$_3$), including density, thermal conductivity, and specific heat capacity, are summarized in Table~\ref{tab:properties}.

-\section{Design optimization of GST meta-atoms}
+\section{DESIGN OPTIMIZATION OF GST META-ATOMS}

-\textbf{Figs.~\ref{fig:S9}}a--\ref{fig:S9}c illustrate the structure and optical performance of the all-GST nanopillar meta-atom.
+\textbf{Fig.~\ref{fig:S9}}a, \textbf{Fig.~\ref{fig:S9}}b, and \textbf{Fig.~\ref{fig:S9}}c illustrate the structure and optical performance of the all-GST nanopillar meta-atom.
 The design consists of a single GST pillar of height $H_{1}$, diameter $D$, and lattice period $P$ fabricated on a sapphire substrate.
 The transmittance and phase maps demonstrate the dependence of the optical response on the GST radius and height.
 The optimal GST height, highlighted by the black dashed line, was selected to achieve high transmittance and complete $2\pi$ phase modulation, ensuring efficient phase control in the amorphous state.

-\section{Design optimization of hybrid GST--Si meta-atoms}
+\section{DESIGN OPTIMIZATION OF HYBRID GST--SI META-ATOMS}

 The structural parameters of the proposed hybrid GST--Si nanopillar unit cell are illustrated in \textbf{Fig.~\ref{fig:S9}}d.
 The pillar consists of a GST segment of height $H_{2}$ stacked over a Si base of height $H_{3}$, both resting on a sapphire substrate with lattice period $P$ and pillar diameter $D$.
-To determine the optimal design parameters that provide high transmittance and complete $2\pi$ phase coverage, parametric simulations were performed by varying the GST radius and height. \textbf{Figs.~\ref{fig:S9}}e and \ref{fig:S9}f show the corresponding transmittance and phase responses, respectively.
+To determine the optimal design parameters that provide high transmittance and complete $2\pi$ phase coverage, parametric simulations were performed by varying the GST radius and height. \textbf{Fig.~\ref{fig:S9}}e and \textbf{Fig.~\ref{fig:S9}}f show the corresponding transmittance and phase responses, respectively.
 As indicated by the black dashed line, the selected GST height $H_{2}$ represents the value adopted throughout this work, offering an effective trade-off between transmission efficiency and continuous phase modulation.